pammacdotnet/IJIMAI/ijimai.typ

   // Since currently sentence detection is not present in Typst
   // (https://forum.typst.app/t/sentence-spacing/6015), it is expected that
   // authors will manually add the correct supplement when referencing at the
   // beginning of a sentence.
-To ease the burden, the `eq` function can be used. set math.equation(numbering: n => numbering("(1)", n), supplement: none) set page(
+To ease the burden, the `Eq` function can be used. set math.equation(numbering: n => numbering("(1)", n), supplement: none) set page(
     paper: "ansi-a",